marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 With current project-application - possible to perform some tricky POC-steps to exploiting this.

-Mainly based on "csrf.disabled" feature.
+Mainly based on potential ability to perform it against GET-method.

+But also csrf-protection is re-implemented to custom view with xsrf-token-cookie.

+Possible to perform it against POST-method (knowing xsrf-token-cookie of session).

 For prevent it - we were able to use default security config feature by Spring Framework.